 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Blackford County Community Foundation, Inc. are described in Note 1 to the financial statements.
-As described in Note 1, the Organization changed accounting policies related to presentation of financial statements by adopting FASB Accounting Standards Update (ASU) No. 958, Presentation of Financial Statements of Not-for-Profit Entities, in 2018.
-Accordingly, the accounting change has been retrospectively applied to prior periods presented as if the policy had always been used.
-We noted no transactions entered into by the Foundation during the year for which there is a lack of authoritative guidance or consensus.
-All significant transactions have been recognized in the combined financial statements in the proper period.
+As described in Note 1, in 2019 the Organization changed accounting policies by adopting Accounting Standards Update (ASU) No. 2014-09 Revenue from Contracts with Customers (Topic 606) and the related amendments with the same effective date, ASU No. 2018-08, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, and ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
+No prior period results were restated and there was no cumulative-effect adjustment to net assets as of January 1, 2019.
+We noted no transactions entered into by the Organization during the years for which there is a lack of authoritative guidance or consensus.
+All significant transactions have been recognized in the financial statements in the proper period.